natikgadzhi/ansible-raspberry/README.md

 - Updates all packages to latest versions.
 - Check out and install dotfiles from a repo set in `dotfiles_repo`

+### `pihole`

+Installs and runs pihole in a docker container in all machines in pihole group.

+_Note:_ `group_vars/pihole.yaml` is vaulted and only has one variable in it:
+`pihole_webpassword`.

+Settings:

+- `pihole_hostname` — which hostname to set for pihole.
+That might be specific to your network.

 ## TODOS

 #### Housekeeping